Hinkley Point C nuclear power station: Construction work

 In January 2018, EDF said that they were on track to start generating electricity by 2025 and that they planned to start constructing above-ground structures for the power station by June 2019.

 The approximate 2000 m3 concrete pour for the first reactor started on 11 December 2018.
 It was completed over a 30-hour period, creating the first part of the unit one 4,500 tonne base, a platform 3.2 m thick.
 The reactor building will be built on the (to be completed) platform.
 This construction start marks the first new reactor build in the UK after a 30-year break, and the second PWR in the UK, after Sizewell B.

 Completion of the base for the first reactor, the final 8954 m3 of concrete, was achieved in June 2019.

 Completion of the base for the second reactor, 8991 m3 of concrete, was achieved in June 2020.

 Construction utilises the world's largest crane, the Sarens SGC-250 double ring crane, which is responsible for lifting Hinkley Point C's heaviest components.
 More than 600 heavy fabrications, including the five major parts of each unit's steel containment liner and dome, are positioned by the SGC-250.
 The crane, named Big Carl, was delivered in modular form, consisting of over 400 deliveries.

 In February 2023, the first nuclear reactor pressure vessel was delivered to site via the Bristol Channel Hinkley-dedicated wharf at Combwich.

 The pressure vessel was built in France in 2022 by Framatome.

 In May 2024, the first of the 520 tonne steam generators was delivered to site in the same manner as the reactor pressure vessel.

+Unit 2 is being constructed 20 to 30% faster than unit one thanks to experience and innovation gained from Unit 1.